openobserve/pino-openobserve/README.md

 ## Prerequisites

-This package requires Node.js version 18.0.0 or later.
+This package requires Node.js version 18.0.0 or later and pino v7+

 ## Installation